 I’m worried about everything going on, what can I do?

-There’s lot going on at the moment and lots of things are being affected.
+There’s a lot going on at the moment and lots of things are being affected.
 You may be feeling worried about how to stay safe or feeling down about the situation.
 We have lots of information and advice to help.
-Take a look at our guidance on managing your anxiety about restrictions easing or our advice on what to do if you’re feeling worried.
+Take a look at our advice on what to do if you’re feeling worried.

 Talking about how you’re feeling can also help, and it’s likely that many of your friends and family will be feeling the same as you.
 If you think you need a bit more support, it’s a good idea to talk to your GP.